Employer of Record in Costa Rica

 In Costa Rica, working over 48 hours per week constitutes overtime, compensated at 150% of regular wages.
 Holiday work earns employees 200% of their regular pay.
 Up to 4 hours of overtime can be worked per day.

-Navigating Key Aspects of Payroll in Costa Rica
+Payroll Management in Costa Rica

 Fiscal Year in Costa Rica